Some people are like robots.

 It’s quite similar to the fixed one, except that you have multiple daily fixed schedules to choose from.

-You can have as much different schedules as you want.
+You can have as many different schedules as you want.

 Let’s say you have schedules starting at: